NHOrus/srwq-compilation/episode-08.md

 "Well, that's unfortunate.
 Your employer probably doesn't trust you all that much if she won't tell you who her new best friends are."

-"W-w-well...Well you've been delaying my important meeting with her!!
+"W-w-well...
+Well you've been delaying my important meeting with her!!
 I was just about to be told everything and then you walk past with your hair and your rugged good look and then I couldn't.
 So if your evil spy mission was to delay me, it's been accomplished."

 You head towards the door of Ryuune's office, still shouting.
 "So why don't you just piss off back to your dimension and ride each other like horses for a while!?!?"